casper-network/docs-archive/glossary/S.rst

 Smart contract
 ^^^^^^^^^^^^^^
+Smart contracts are self-executing computer programs that perform specific actions based on pre-programmed terms stored on the blockchain.
+Once the pre-programmed terms are met, the smart contract executes the action and eliminates the need for a centralized third party.

-A WebAssembly (WASM) program that the network stores as a value in the global state.
+On the Casper Network, a smart contract is a WebAssembly (WASM) program that the network stores as a value in the `global state <G.html#global-state>`_.
 The execution of a smart contract causes changes to the global state.

 A smart contract can be invoked by a transaction or by another smart contract.
 Smart contracts can declare input data as the arguments of a function.
 When invoking a smart contract, one must provide the input values.

+Smart-contract platform
+^^^^^^^^^^^^^^^^^^^^^^^
+A smart contract platform provides the required blockchain environment for the creation, deployment, and execution of smart contracts.

 Staker
 ^^^^^^